European Space Agency seeks diversity in new astronaut drive

-PARIS (AP) — Are you calm under pressure and zero gravity, open to extra-terrestrial travel and female?
-If so, you could be a prime candidate for the European Space Agency's first astronaut recruitment drive in 11 years.
+PARIS (AP) — The European Space Agency is holding its first recruitment drive in 11 years and is highlighting its desire to achieve greater diversity.

-The ESA, NASA’s European equivalent, is highlighting diversity this time to nudge the agency beyond its primarily white and male roots.

-This year, the ESA is looking not only to recruit more women astronauts, but also people with disabilities who have always dreamed of going into space.
+The European equivalent of NASA is seeking to recruit more women astronauts this year, as well as people with disabilities who have always dreamed of going into space.

 “We are looking towards the Moon ... and Mars.
 We need very excellent astronauts for the future,” said the ESA’s Director General Jan Worner.
 “To go farther than we ever have before, we need to look wider than we ever have before.”